All Products

 Note

-After you click Submit, the status of your RDS instance changes to Maintaining Instance for approximately 1 minute.
-The new configurations take effect only for new connections.
-You must close the existing connections and re-establish these connections for the new configurations to take effect.
+After you click Submit, the instance status changes to Maintaining Instance for approximately 1 minute.
+The new configuration applies only to new connections.
+Close existing connections and reconnect for the change to take effect.